 We must cultivate a mindset of exploration and curiosity right here and right now.
 Yes, this will take some effort, but the payoff is supremely worth it!

-The first simple and powerful way to become a traveler in your own community is to redeem your commute with an audiobook.
+The most simple and powerful way to become a traveler in your own community is to redeem your commute with an audiobook or a podcast.

-Just like watching television, listening to the radio is initially pleasant enough—but ultimately it’s not satisfying.
+Just like watching television, listening to music is initially pleasant enough—but sometimes it’s not what you’re really looking for.
 The only way to find lasting satisfaction with nearly anything is to make progress toward a goal.
-So instead of zoning out to the car radio or your own wandering thoughts on the subway, start using your commute to finish audiobooks.
+So instead of zoning out to a mix or your own wandering thoughts on the subway, start using your commute to finish audiobooks or listen to podcasts.

 Let’s Get Started!

-After trying a variety of options, I decided that it was worth signing up for a service with professional recordings and files that automatically get uploaded onto my iPod.
-So for a monthly fee of about $14, I listen to about one book a month via audible.com.
+After trying a variety of options, I decided that it was worth signing up for a service with professional recordings and files that automatically get uploaded onto my iTunes account.
+So for a small monthly fee, I listen to about one book a month via Audible.

 Once you get a taste for filling up the minutes of your commute with memorable prose or actionable, inspiring advice, you’ll start looking forward to this ritual of daily life.
 Whether you’re on a train, car, or bus, you’ll be captivated as you learn or experience something new.